alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 - Newsletter: need to carve out time this week (huge amount of updates from September)
 - Feedback loop for working groups & fireside chat
 - October fireside chat: possibly someone from NASA citizen science, any recommendations?: https://science.nasa.gov/citizenscience
-- Book Dash internal process: review form to review applicants, share sheet of applicants with committee,
+- Book Dash internal process: review form to review applicants, share sheet of applicants with committee
-- Hacktoberfest
 - Planning for 2023:
   - Submissions for upcoming conferences + talks
   - Planning for 5-6 workshops next year:
     - Facilitation workshops
     - GitHub
     - BinderHub
+    - Reproducibility Workshop (w/ centre for doctoral training)
+- Conflict of interest document
+- Sending email for ATI newsletter
+- Working Groups: People have professional accountability with each other, slow down!

 ### Thank yous
-- JD & AB for prepping Big Team Science
-- EZ for King's college
+- GA for October fireside chat

 ### Event Updates
 - Hacktoberfest (all of October)